-- (ii) Evaluation will be split and Selection Questionnaires and tenders will be separated so that initial evaluation and scoring will be carried out as follows - a) Technical Evaluation: Specifiers/Requirement Owners supported by the procurement lead officer.
+- (ii) Evaluation will be split and Selection Questionnaires and tenders will be separated so that initial evaluation and scoring will be carried out as follows: - a) Technical Evaluation: Specifiers/Requirement Owners supported by the Procurement Lead Officer.
 The technical evaluation panel must consist of at least two staff.
-The Procurement lead officer will not carry out technical evaluation, but will ensure fair, equal, and justified application of the evaluation criteria - b) Financial Evaluation: The procurement lead officer supported by Finance as appropriate (e.g. for complex evaluations).
-See Paragraph (iii) of this section of the Orders - c) Contract Evaluation: the procurement lead officer supported by Legal Services as appropriate - d) Sustainability Evaluation (where relevant): the procurement lead officer or Specifiers/Requirement Owners supported by Policy as appropriate (e.g. for complex evaluations)
+The Board's Procurement Lead Officer will not carry out technical evaluation, but will ensure fair, equal, and justified application of the evaluation criteria - b) Financial Evaluation: The Procurement Lead Officer supported by Finance as appropriate (e.g. for complex evaluations).
+See Paragraph (iii) of this section of the Orders - c) Contract Evaluation: The Procurement Lead Officer supported by Legal Services as appropriate - d) Sustainability Evaluation (where relevant): The Procurement Lead Officer or Specifiers/Requirement Owners supported by Policy as appropriate (e.g. for complex evaluations)

-Following initial assessment and individual marking, formal evaluation meetings will be convened by the Procurement lead officer, to allow for finalisation of all markings on the same day, or where this is impossible, on consecutive days.
+Following initial assessment and individual marking, formal evaluation meetings will be convened by the Procurement Lead Officer, to allow for finalisation of all markings on the same day, or where this is impossible, on consecutive days.
 Any discrepant marks will be examined to ascertain whether they arose from and erroneous reading of the tender, and once scorers are content with their scores and any reasons for discrepant scores formally recorded, scores will be fed into the evaluation spreadsheet which will generate overall final scoring.

-Individual evaluators must provide written justification for each their scores which will be retained on file and which may be produced in evidence should a challenge arise
+Individual evaluators must provide written justification for each their scores which will be retained on file and which may be produced in evidence should a challenge arise.

-- (iii) Clarification questions and responses at both selection and ITT stage will be dealt with by the Procurement lead officer only. - (iv) Tenders may be rejected immediately where they fail to meet the published criteria or where alternative terms and conditions are put forward which are unacceptable to the Council. - (v) Following evaluation, notification of intention to award a contract and rejection of tenders on the basis of the evaluation criteria must be issued simultaneously, in respect of contracts tendered via OJEU, and a period of at least ten days must elapse between this date and contract commencement in order to allow unsuccessful tenderers to appeal2.
+- (iii) Clarification questions and responses at both selection and ITT stage will be dealt with by the Procurement Lead Officer only. - (iv) Tenders may be rejected immediately where they fail to meet the published criteria or where alternative terms and conditions are put forward which are unacceptable to the Board. - (v) Following evaluation, notification of intention to award a contract and rejection of tenders on the basis of the evaluation criteria must be issued simultaneously, in respect of contracts tendered via OJEU, and a period of at least ten days must elapse between this date and contract commencement in order to allow unsuccessful tenderers to appeal2.
 This must be explained to the successful contractor in the letter of intention to award.
-In respect of other contracts, the procurement lead officer may issue the notifications of award and rejection immediately.
-Information relating to the addressees and the information with which they must be provided is set out at regulation 32 of the Public Contracts (Scotland) Regulations 2015. - (vi) Prior to the award of any formally tendered contract, the procurement lead officer will produce a tender report based on the template set out within the Council's Procurement Manual to these Orders for consideration by the project sponsor.
+In respect of other contracts, the Procurement Lead Officer may issue the notifications of award and rejection immediately.
+Information relating to the addressees and the information with which they must be provided is set out at regulation 32 of the Public Contracts (Scotland) Regulations 2015.

-- (vii) In respect of tenders with a value requiring advertising via OJEU, a formal tender board meeting shall be convened chaired by the Director of the sponsoring service, and the tender evaluation panel will present the report and their conclusions to the tender board for consideration. - (vii) Project sponsors may elect to convene tender boards in respect of contracts with lower values, but in all cases the tender report must be accepted by the project sponsor before any indication of the Council's intention to award a contract is published. - (viii) Letters of award in respect of all contracts within the Corporate Procurement Lead Officer's remit will be issued from the HC procurement office and awarded in accordance with the Scheme of Delegation to the Procurement SRO.
-Letters of award in respect of contracts delegated to other Directors will be signed and issued by them and copied to the Highland Council Procurement Office.
-Letters of award in respect of contract award via quotations exercises or directly without competition will be copied to the Highland Council Procurement office.
+- (vi) Prior to the award of any formally tendered contract, the Procurement Lead Officer will produce a tender report based on the template set out within the Highland Council's Procurement Manual to these Orders for consideration by the Assessor. - (vii) In respect of tenders with a value requiring advertising via OJEU, a formal tender board meeting shall be convened chaired by the Assessor, and the tender evaluation panel will present the report and their conclusions to the tender board for consideration. - (vii) The Assessor may elect to convene tender boards in respect of contracts with lower values, but in all cases the tender report must be accepted by the Assessor before any indication of the Board's intention to award a contract is published. - (viii) Letters of award in respect of all contracts within the Board's remit will be issued by the Board's Procurement Lead Officer and awarded in accordance with the Scheme of Delegation to the Assessor.
+Letters of award in respect of contract award via quotations exercises or directly without competition will be copied to the Board's Procurement Lead Officer.